ietf-wg-cats/draft-ietf-cats-metric-definition/draft-ietf-cats-metric-definition.md

 --- abstract

 Computing-Aware Traffic Steering (CATS) is a traffic engineering approach that optimizes the steering of traffic to a given service instance by considering the dynamic nature of computing and network resources.
 In order to consider the computing and network resources, a system needs to share information (metrics) that describes the state of the resources.
 Metrics from network domain have been in use in network systems for a long time.
-This document defines a set of metrics from computing domain used for CATS.>
+This document defines a set of metrics from the computing domain used for CATS.>

 --- middle